Asymptotics for M-type smoothing splines with non-smooth objective functions: A Monte-Carlo study

-The results in Table \ref{tab:1} indicate the extreme sensitivity of the least-squares estimator to even mild deviations from the ideal assumptions.
-In particular, the t-distribution with 3 degrees of freedom and the mixture-Gaussian distribution have finite second moments and first moments equal to zero, so that the least-squares assumptions are technically fulfilled.
+The results in Table \ref{tab:SMSP1} indicate the extreme sensitivity of the least-squares estimator to even mild deviations from the ideal assumptions.
+In particular, the regular t-distribution with 3 degrees of freedom and the mixture-Gaussian distribution have finite second moments and first moments equal to zero, so that the least-squares assumptions are technically fulfilled.
 Nevertheless, in all three of our examples the performance of the least-squares estimator markedly deteriorates as one moves away from the Gaussian ideal.
-By contrast, the robust estimators match the performance of the least-squares estimator in ideal data and exhibit a large degree of resistance in the t- and mixture Gaussian distributions.
-Their performance deteriorates with the extremely heavy-tailed Slash distribution but clearly not to the same extent as the performance of the least-squares estimator, which appears to suffer a catastrophic breakdown.
+By contrast, the robust estimators almost match the performance of the least-squares estimator in ideal data and exhibit a large degree of resistance in the t- and mixture Gaussian distributions.
+Quite notably, the robust estimators seem somewhat vulnerable to asymmetric contamination, although they still outperform the least-squares estimator in this setting.
+Their performance also deteriorates with the heavy-tailed Slash distribution but clearly not to the same extent as the performance of the least-squares estimator, which appears to suffer a catastrophic breakdown.

-Comparing the robust estimators $\widehat{f}_{HPS}$, $\widehat{f}_{HPR}$ and $\widehat{f}_{LAD}$, it is seen that the Huber estimators outperform the least-absolute deviations estimator in all settings considered.
-Under Gaussian errors, in particular, $\widehat{f}_{LAD}$ exhibits the well-known inefficiency relative to the least-squares estimator.
-The estimator $\widehat{f}_{HPR}$ performs slightly better than $\widehat{f}_{HPS}$ under heavy contamination due to its more robust scale, but only marginally so.
-This needs to be contrasted with the increased computational effort required by $\widehat{f}_{HPR}$, which depends on the computation of two robust smoothing spline estimators.
-Overall, the present experiment indicates that the computationally simple $\widehat{f}_{HPS}$ presents a viable alternative to $\widehat{f}_{LS}$ in clean data and to $\widehat{f}_{HPR}$ in contaminated data.
+Comparing the robust estimators $\widehat{f}_{HPS}$, $\widehat{f}_{HPR}$ and $\widehat{f}_{LAD}$ in detail, it is seen that the Huber estimators outperform the least-absolute deviation estimator in the case of Gaussian, $t_3$ and mixture Gaussian errors but get outperformed in turn under skewed-t and Slash errors.
+These facts indicate the resistance of the least-absolute deviations estimator both with respect to asymmetric contamination and gross outliers.
+The Huber estimators $\widehat{f}_{HPS}$ and $\widehat{f}_{HPR}$ overall exhibit similar performance, except in the case of heavy contamination where the latter estimator has a slight edge on account of its more robust scale.
+However, this advantage comes at the price of additional computational effort, as $\widehat{f}_{HPR}$ depends on the computation of two robust smoothing spline estimators.
+Overall, the present experiment indicates that the computationally simple $\widehat{f}_{HPS}$ presents a viable alternative to $\widehat{f}_{LS}$ in clean data and to $\widehat{f}_{HPR}$ in mildly contaminated data.